Simultaneous inference for linear mixed model parameters with an application to small area estimation: Simulation experiments

 Regarding MT, Figure \ref{fig:test} displays the empirical power of bootstrap and MC based max-type tests for $H_0:\bm{\mu}=\bm{h}$ vs $H_1: \bm{\mu}=\bm{h}+\bm{1}_{D}\delta$.
-In the simulations, we simply set $\bm{h}:=\bm{\mu}$ and under $H_1$ we added a constant $\delta\in[-2,2]$ to each element of $\bm{h}$.
-As expected, ICC influences the Type II error -- the curves are the steepest and almost not distinguishable for $ICC=2/3$.
-The bootstrap test performs significantly better when $ICC=1/2$ and $ICC=1/3$ for small and medium $D$.
+In the simulations, we simply set $\bm{h}:=\bm{\mu}$ under $H_0$, whereas under under $H_1$ we added a constant $\delta\in[-2,2]$ to each element of $\bm{h}$.
+As expected, ICC influences the Type II error -- the curves are the steepest and almost not distinguishable for ICC$=2/3$.
+The bootstrap test performs significantly better when ICC$=1/2$ and ICC$=1/3$ for small and medium $D$.
 In contrast, MC based tests do not attain the nominal level under $H_0$ for small sample sizes.
-For larger $D$ the curves almost coincide under three scenarios.
+For larger $D$, the curves almost coincide under all three scenarios.

 Let us finally turn to the analysis under FHM.
-Since the performance of MT under FHM leads to similar conclusions as for NERM, we restrict ourselves to presenting ECP, WS and VS for different SPIs.
-Table \ref{tab:simulationsFH} displays numerical results.
-Bootstrap SPIs suffer from overcoverage for small $D$, similarly to Bonferroni SPIs, which is probably caused by the same reasons as in case of NERM.
-Nevertheless, Bonferroni fails to achieve the nominal level for a large number of clusters.
-Beran's SPIs diverge and MC SPIs undercover for $D=60$ and $D=90$.
+Since the performance of MT under FHM leads to similar conclusions as for NERM, we restrict ourselves to present ECP, WS and VS for different SPIs.
+Table \ref{tab:simulationsFH} displays the results.
+Bootstrap SPI suffers from overcoverage for small $D$, similarly to Bonferroni's SPI.
+The overcoverage is probably caused by the same reasons as for NERM.
+Surprisingly, Bonferroni's intervals fail to achieve the nominal level for larger numbers of clusters.
+Beran's SPI diverge, whereas MC SPI exhibits undercoverage for $D=60$ and $D=90$.

-As a matter of fact, it should be mentioned that bootstrap SPI are not only versatile, but contrary to the other methods, also robust to severe departures from normality or random effects and errors (cfr., \cite{reluga2019simultaneous}).